INFARCTED/CIDSHOOK-PASTED-SOURCE-From-Furtivehook-/README.md

 kv.bin

-By the way, Extinct seemed pretty surprised to find out that I paid him for some code, considering he's never sold me any code XD
+By the way, [CENSORED] seemed pretty surprised to find out that I paid him for some code, considering he's never sold me any code XD
 It's a way of saying that this information is completely false...